Akshit8/go-gin/README.md

 # go-gin
-Rest API with go with good practices using gin, gorm and swagger
+Rest API in **golang** with good practices using gin, gorm and swagger and MVC architecture.

 ## What is an interface?
 Interface in golang provides an easy way to create abstraction between different layers inside our application.
 It helps to bind different resources loosely to a point where impl of one layer is completely independent of other.
 It ensures principle of `seperation of concerns`.